 In connection with our decision to discontinue the development of NeoCart, our board of directors engaged a financial advisory firm to help explore our available strategic alternatives, including possible mergers and business combinations, a sale of part or all of our assets, and collaboration and licensing arrangements.
 In January 2019 and March 2019, we implemented restructuring plans that were approved by our Board involving reductions in headcount to reduce operating costs.
-The positions eliminated together represented all but one employee, and included our Chief Executive Officer, Chief Operating Officer, Chief Medical Officer and Chief Business Officer.
-We engaged, Mr. Adam Gridley, our Chief Executive Officer, Mr. Stephen Kennedy, our Chief Operating Officer, along with up to four additional employees as consultants to assist with our preparation for a potential merger or wind-down of operations.
+The positions eliminated together represented all but one employee, and included our Chief Executive Officer, Chief Operating Officer, Chief Business Officer.
+We engaged Mr. Adam Gridley, our former Chief Executive Officer, Mr. Stephen Kennedy, our former Chief Operating Officer, along with up to four additional employees as consultants to assist with our preparation for a potential merger or wind-down of operations.
+We terminated the final remaining employee in May 2019.

-The process culminated in a planned merger (the Merger), between us and Ocugen, Inc. (Ocugen), pursuant to the Agreement and Plan of Merger and Reorganization, dated April 5, 2019 (the Merger Agreement), by and among Histogenics, Restore Merger Sub, Inc., a wholly-owned subsidiary of the Histogenics, and Ocugen that was announced on April 8, 2019.
+The process culminated in a planned merger (the Merger), between us and Ocugen, Inc. (Ocugen), pursuant to the Agreement and Plan of Merger and Reorganization, dated April 5, 2019, by and among Histogenics, Restore Merger Sub, Inc., a wholly-owned subsidiary of Histogenics, and Ocugen that was announced on April 8, 2019, and was subsequently amended on June 14, 2019 (as amended, the Merger Agreement).
 Subject to the satisfaction of the conditions described in the Merger Agreement, including approval of the transaction by our stockholders and Ocugen's stockholders, a wholly-owned subsidiary of Histogenics will be merged with and into Ocugen, with Ocugen surviving the Merger as a wholly-owned subsidiary of Histogenics.